ABOUT KATE BERNAL

 She got home, told everyone what happened, and an aunt and her husband lent her their credit card to pay for a private clinic.

+Then, my mom got admitted to the clinic.
 I’ll skip the other horrors of the story.

 When the C-section was done, the doctors moved her down to a recovery room.

 On the way to the recovery room, there was a ramp.
-Since she was waking up from the anesthesia, and it was very cold, she thought she’d died, and that she was being buried.
+Since she was waking up from the anesthesia, and it was very cold, she thought she’d died and that she was being buried.

-There’s more drama to share here, but I’ll skip it because it can bring some people very bad memories.
+There’s more drama to share here, but I’ll skip it because it can bring some people bad memories.

 My mom thought I had lung problems because I’d start coughing at night.
-I’d pretend to have a cough, so my parents would take me to their bed.
+I’d pretend to have a cough so my parents would take me to their bed.

 Every night, as soon as I started coughing, my parents would move me to their bed.
 Unfortunately, a doctor suggested that my mom stop doing that.
 And that was the end of my strategic plan.
 I guess my risk management plan was lacking.